-Cyber Security is a hot topic for all businesses, large and small, at the moment, and will only continue to grow in importance.
-There’s a perception that in order to “do” cyber security well, it is necessary to spend a lot of money.
+Cyber Security is a hot topic for all businesses, large and small, and will only continue to grow in importance.
+There’s a perception that to ‘do’ cyber security well, it is necessary to spend a lot of money.
 This is not necessarily true.

 How do you know if your website is secure?